CloudLabsAI-Azure/AIW-Azure-Virtual-Desktop/8-Auto-Scaling.md

 ## Exercise 1: Create a Scaling Plan

-1. From the Azure Portal menu, search for **Subscription** and select it
+1. In the Azure Portal, search for **Subscriptions** and select it from the search result.

     ![](../Azure-Virtual-Desktop-v3/media/subscriptions.png)